griefly/griefly/README.md

 It should be possible to build everything without Qt Creator, but the guide assumes that Qt Creator is used.

-1. All tools and libs from the depencies list should be available on your machine
+1. All tools and libs from the depencies list should be available on your machine.
+Tools and libs should be present in `%PATH%`
 2. Open CMakeLists.txt in Qt Creator
    Open Project -> Select CMakeLists.txt -> Select build folder
-3. Environment variables
-   In the opened project: Projects _(left column in Qt Creator)_ -> Build Environment
-   It is needed to set environment or usual CMake variables for some libs.
-Other tools and libs should be present in `%PATH%`, so if you have installed them then everything should be fine.
-   Mine setted as:
-  `Set PNG_INCLUDE_DIR to C:\Users\Kremius\Documents\ExternalLibs\lpng1612`
-  `Set PNG_LIBRARY_DIR to C:\Users\Kremius\Documents\ExternalLibs\lpng1612\projects\vstudio\Release`
-  `Set ZLIB_ROOT to C:\Users\Kremius\Documents\ExternalLibs\zlib128-dll`
-  If you cannot open the environment variables table (Qt Creator 3.\* does not allow that before successfull CMake generation) or prefer usual variables in CMake (Qt Creator 4.\* allows to use them in convenient way) then you can set them as `-DVARIABLE=VALUE` (e.g. `-DZLIB_ROOT=C:\Users\Kremius\Documents\ExternalLibs\zlib128-dll`)
-4. Run CMake with param `-DCMAKE_BUILD_TYPE=Release` for Release verison.
+3. Run CMake with param `-DCMAKE_BUILD_TYPE=Release` for Release verison.
-5. Build the project.
+4. Build the project.
    Client executables will appear in the `exec` folder, and the server executable will appear in the `griefly-server` folder.
    Client executables depend from various dlls, so it is needed to manually place them to the `exec` folder.